rchillard-gov/git-training-2020/charles.md

 # About Me
-Replace this text with your role at SBA!
+IT Specailist role at SBA!

 ## What is your favorite movie?
-*
+* Superman

 ## What is your favorite ice cream flavor?
-*
+* Cookies and Cream

 ## Why are you interested in GitHub?
 Well...
+Coding!
 ## To Do
-- [ ] list my favorite movie
+- [x ] list my favorite movie
-- [ ] remember my favorite ice cream
+- [x ] remember my favorite ice cream
-- [ ] explain why I'm interested in GitHub
+- [x ] explain why I'm interested in GitHub